The Face of the Other (selections from Totality and Infinity) By Emmanuel Levinas

 things in us, without holding to the Cartesian argumentation that

-proves the separated existence of the Infinite by the finitude of the being
+proves the separated existence of the Infinite by the finitude of the

 having an idea of infinity (for there perhaps is not much sense to proving